ppprs/the_rules/rules.md

 If this is the only award you care about we actually don’t know why you are here.
 You are seriously racing power wheels, just to win?
 I guess you can do that, I mean it is fine if you want to.
 You are mad though.
 You are just a mad, silly person.
 This trophy is here for those who hard-charged to the front and managed to enter races and win as seriously as possible.
 Its not that we want to vilify winning above all, it just really confuses us.
 They’re power wheels, ok?

-### A.2 | The Race Medals
+### A.2 | The Event Medals

 Every race has its winners and losers.
 Since this is a “racing series” we are required by the racing gods to reward the folks who manage to be ahead of the losers, be it by chance or sheer will, or something.
 At the end of each race the top three drivers get to stand on a podium of sorts and say a few words of encouragement for the other teams who just clearly didn’t try hard enough.
+At the end of each race the top three drivers are awarded immediately at the finish line.
+If you finished in the top three do NOT go back to the pits.
+Pull up to the timing booth and receive your award.

 #### A.2.1 | The Golden Yes